 - Apply moist heat to your joints in 15-minute increments

 No. With the right professional care, you can manage your TMJ pain.
 A dentist can help treat TMJ pain, teeth clenching and grinding, and other painful symptoms.
 Visiting a professional as soon as possible can help reduce the risk of chronic TMJ pain.

 Can you prevent TMJ disorders?

 There is no effective pre-treatment for TMD.
 However, relaxing your jaw can reduce pain in the temporomandibular joints.
 Ice can help reduce muscle pain and swelling surrounding your TMJ if you have new TMJ pain.
 However, heating packs can increase blood circulation if you have continual TMJ discomfort.
 Reducing stressors in your everyday life may also prevent reoccurrence of symptoms.

 Schedule a Consultation for TMJ Therapy

 We warmly welcome new patients and gladly see out-of-town patients.
-If you need to schedule a pre-consultation to discuss your specific issue, please contact our office at (508) 506-1691 or schedule an appointment online.
+If you need to schedule a pre-consultation, please contact our office at (508) 506-1691.
+You may also schedule an appointment online.